Krillegeddon/Tectonic/README.md

 When the board has been created, you can simply start running the algorithms.
 The Run One-button runs the remove-algorithms 10 times and then the first Set-algorithm.
 After that the Remove-algorithms again and then the other Set-algorithm.

 Contact me if there are boards not solvable and I'll add more algorithms.
 When doing these myself manually, I have many times seen that I have to se a square to a specific value - otherwise the board is not uniquely solved.
 When developing this though, I have not encountered this...

+# Save/Load
+It is also possible to save a grid.
+Hit Save-button when you have created the grid... it is saved to c:\Temp\Grid.json.
+You can then re-load the same grid by hitting the Load-button.

+This "feature" can be cool to use if you want to experiment with the agorithms.

+Note!!
+You can NOT use hit the Set-buttons after each other.
+You need to run the Remove-algorithms first!